ctongfei/progressbar/README.md

 // Looping over a collection:
 for (T x : ProgressBar.wrap(collection, "TaskName")) {
     ...
-    // Progress will automatically monitored by a progress bar }
+    // Progress will be automatically monitored by a progress bar }
 ```